taituo/talktomegoose/README.md

 That flow is enough when the VM already has tmux, git, and Codex access.
 The other Make targets exist purely for optional tooling.

+`make tmux` now provisions dedicated Git workspaces under `personas/<Persona>/` so every pane can pull, branch, and commit independently.
+Rerun `scripts/setup_persona_workspaces.sh` if you need to refresh the clones or add new personas; each workspace tracks the repo’s default branch (usually `master`).
+Inside a persona workspace you can `git pull` to grab Maverick’s latest commits, then create `feature/<persona>-<slug>` branches without touching other panes.

 When Codex opens in each pane, run `codex --cd $(pwd)` (if the script did not launch it automatically) and paste the persona prompt from `from_to.md`.